Rhett & Link: Mythical Entertainment

-Rhett and Link founded "Rhett & Link, Inc." in 2009.
+Rhett & Link founded "Rhett & Link, Inc." in 2009.
 The name was changed to Mythical Entertainment, LLC in 2017.
 Mythical Entertainment, LLC is managed by Mythical Holdings, LLC which itself is managed by Lillington Basement, Inc. Mythical Entertainment produces the online videos, television shows, podcasts, books, recorded music, and live tours, as well as the related merchandise sold through their store and on Amazon.

 On February 22, 2019, it was announced that Mythical Entertainment had acquired the Smosh brand (Smosh, Smosh Games, Smosh Pit, and others) after the channel's former parent company, Defy Media, had gone into liquidation.
 Ian Hecox, the co-founder of Smosh, explained that under the Mythical Entertainment banner, the channel would have full creative freedom and launch its own podcast, known as the SmoshCast.
-In July 2021, Rhett and Link announced the launch of the "Mythical Accelerator Fund", five million dollars they plan to use to continue to acquire ownership stakes in other social media stars’ businesses.
+In July 2021, Rhett & Link announced the launch of the "Mythical Accelerator Fund", five million dollars they plan to use to continue to acquire ownership stakes in other social media stars’ businesses.
 The first investment made with the fund was a minority stake in content creator Jarvis Johnson's company.
 The second investment made with the fund was in musician Daniel Thrasher's channel in April 2022.

 Starting on March 14, 2023, Rhett & Link launched "Mythical 24/7", a streaming television channel on Roku.
 The channel included episodes of Good Mythical Morning, Good Mythical More, Mythical Kitchen, and Ear Biscuits, among other Mythical productions.

 In June 2023, Hecox and Anthony Padilla jointly repurchased a majority stake in Smosh from Mythical Entertainment, with Mythical retaining a minority stake.

 In August 2023, the third investment made with the Accelerator Fund was in The Sorry Girls.

 In December 2024, Mythical Entertainment was part of the investment group that purchased First We Feast, the company behind the YouTube talk show Hot Ones from BuzzFeed.
 The group also included Sean Evans, Chris Schonberger, Crooked Media, and Soros Fund Management.

+In March 2026, Stevie Wynne Levine, Chief Creative Officer, announced her departure after thirteen years.